 - Character Death: After cheating death twice, he finally meets his end in "Unfinished Business" when Anakin impales him through the chest (thus nullifying the "no body seen" principle as was the case with his "death" in "Cat and Mouse") and then Wrecker blows up his ship with his corpse onboard.

 - Character Tics: He has a habit of stroking his mandibles.

 - Cyborg: He became one after his ship was destroyed over Christophsis.
 His replacement parts include Artificial Limbs, an Electronic Eye, a replacement mandible, what looks like a mechanical neck brace, and some replacement skin for half his face.

-- Expy: His deep voice and grandiose mannerisms are reminiscent of Megatron from Beast Wars.
-He even borrows his purring "yeeeeesss" catch phrase.
+- Expy: His deep voice and grandiose mannerisms are reminiscent of Beast Wars Megatron, right down to borrowing the purring "yeeeeesss" catch phrase.